 Frustrated and really tired, we rapped off the face, descended and traversed back to camp, and collapsed into our tent for a quick nap.
 We summoned the energy to pack up camp, head up to the col, make a couple of double-rope raps down the top of the glacier, and then walk down to the moraine before dark.
 We grabbed our stashed approach shoes there and started picking our way down the moraine in the dark as a snow squall started, making it really hard to use the light beam to see cairns marking the way and causing our GPS readings to be off.
 Thankfully we found enough traces of humanity to pick our way down the moraine and eventually made it to base camp around 9 or 10pm.
 Amador had seen our headlamps coming down the moraine and had hiked up the last 20 minutes or so to grab some of our gear and help us out—what a good guy.

 We crashed hard and then needed to be moving at 7am the next morning to meet with Amador's donkey train.
 A white horse (clearly no symbolism involved) took our packs and we slowly walked out to Cashapampa.
 My toes and fingers had gotten cold enough to go numb and stay that way, but didn't seem to be frostbitten.
 We celebrated our successful descent and adventure with Amador over a beer before reversing our series of collectivos back to Huaraz.
-When we arrived there, I felt gaunt and my pants wouldn't stay on.
+When we arrived there, I felt gaunt and my pants wouldn't stay on (when I arrived home a week later, I'd lost 13 pounds).
 Dale kept up his hacking cough.
 I'm sure we looked like quite the pair.

 Despite getting sick and having a tough go of it, we still had a grand adventure.
 It was really fun to be in a new corner of the world, experiencing a different style of climbing at a higher altitude than we'd tried before.
 It was also a great experience to meet and talk to a number of the locals—the people were categorically friendly, helpful, and fun to be around.